-The District's voters have authorized the issuance of \$80,000,000 in principal amount of unlimited tax bonds for purposes of acquiring and constructing the District's water, sanitary sewer and drainage facilities to serve land within the District and for refunding outstanding Bonds of the District.
-The voters in the District could authorize additional amounts.
-After issuance of the Bonds, the District will have \$59,420,000 in principal amount of unlimited tax bonds authorized but unissued unlimited tax bonds for purposes of acquiring and constructing water, sanitary sewer and drainage facilities and for refunding outstanding bonds of the District.
+The District's voters have authorized the issuance of \$82,000,000 in principal amount of unlimited tax bonds for purposes of acquiring or constructing the District's storm drainage system and for refunding such bonds.
+The District could authorize additional amounts.
+After issuance of the Bonds, the District will have \$65,215,000 in principal amount of authorized but unissued unlimited tax bonds for acquiring or constructing the District's storm drainage system and for refunding such bonds.
 The Bond Order imposes no limitation on the amount of additional parity bonds which may be subsequently authorized for issuance by the District's voters or the amount ultimately issued by the District.